 We have international students from: Poland, Latvia, Philippines, Thailand, Russia, Malaysia, Vietnam, South Korea, China, India, Czech Republic, France, Italy, and the U.S.

-Possible Social and Cultural Directions for the Master's Thesis
+Possible Social and Cultural Directions for a Master's Thesis

 - Historical discourse and cultural phenomena - Observations and analysis of the cultural activities and social movements - Analysis and criticisms of cultural institutions, agencies and production mechanisms - A purely theoretical study - Post-master thesis - Advanced thesis proposal

-Social and Cultural Direction for the Doctoral Thesis
+Social and Cultural Direction for a Doctoral Thesis

 - Advanced thesis proposal